younes-dro/magic-text-block/readme.txt

 This plugin's code is [available on GitHub](https://github.com/younes-dro/magic-text-block).
 Please feel free to fork the repository and send a pull request.
 If you find a bug in the plugin, open an issue.

+== Video Tutorial ==

+Watch our step-by-step guide on how to apply Magic Text Block formatting in WordPress!
+Learn how to enhance your text with gradient effects, background images, and stylish underlines.

+📺 **Watch the tutorial here**: [https://www.youtube.com/watch?v=dPYiz_a6-6A]

 == Installation ==

 = Installation from within WordPress =